 Photo: Disclosure / Disney

-Until then, read more about Mulan’s live-action at Cinema10.
+In the meantime, read more about Mulan’s new live-action at Cinema10.